FAQs

 For instance, you will be placed on Canada’s sexual offender registry for a decade or more and your criminal conviction will be potentially visible (for life) to organizations conducting background checks.

-Even a charge of voyeurism places you in a difficult position.
-You may have reputational challenges and difficult questions to answer from employers as well as friends, colleagues, and loved ones.
+Even a charge of voyeurism can place you in a difficult position.
+You may have reputational challenges and difficult questions to answer from employers as well as friends, colleagues and loved ones.

 What to do if you are charged with voyeurism